 The Berne Convention has been updated and tweaked here and there over the last century, but the fundamentals of the agreement have largely stayed the same.
+Here are four important facts regarding international copyright and the Berne Convention.

 There are currently 175 signatory countries that are part of the Berne Convention for the Protection of Literary and Artistic Works.
 With a total of 192 countries worldwide, this means that a vast majority of the world respect each other’s copyright laws.
 Does this mean that all the copyright protection you have in the US or Canada or the UK is the same throughout the world, essentially becoming international copyright?